boystrange/ProgramVerification/src/Chapter/Intro/Bool.lagda.md

 false)` which evaluates to `false`.
 This notation, in which a function application is denoted by the function *followed by* its arguments, is sometimes called **prefix notation** and is widespread in most programming languages.
-However, it is occasionally desirable to introduce a more lightweight and possibly more familiar notation for function applications whereby a function with two arguments is placed *in between* its arguments.
+Sometimes it is desirable to introduce a more lightweight and possibly more familiar notation for function applications whereby a function with two arguments is placed *in between* its arguments.
 Agda provides a sophisticated mechanism to define such notation, in which the programmer specifies the syntactic location of the arguments of a function by means of